Test your IgE reactivity to 40 common indoor and outdoor allergens

 Your results will show your level of IgE reactivity to each of the 40 allergens tested on this panel.
 Your results will be categorized from very low to very high, with helpful information about each allergen included in the test and advice about possible next steps.
 Although reactivity level can’t predict how you will respond to the allergen, this information is a good step toward understanding which allergens may be causing unwanted symptoms, so you can better prepare for the season or make improvements to your home.

 This test alone cannot diagnose an allergy.
 All allergy tests must be interpreted in conjunction with symptoms and clinical history.
-This test is a great way to start a conversation with your healthcare provider to discuss next steps.
+This test is a great way to start a conversation with your allergy specialist or healthcare provider to discuss next steps.